 |Game||GeForce 8800 GTS 640MB||GeForce GT 630 Palit 2GB Edition|

 |Dawn of War 3||306%||608%|

-In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce 8800 GTS 640MB are noticeably better than the Nvidia GeForce GT 630 2GB DDR3.
+In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce 8800 GTS 640MB are significantly better than the Nvidia GeForce GT 630 Palit 2GB Edition.

 The GT 630 was released over three years more recently than the 8800 GTS, and so the GT 630 is likely to have far better driver support, meaning it will be much more optimized and ultimately superior to the 8800 GTS when running the latest games.

 The GT 630 has 1408 MB more video memory than the 8800 GTS, so is likely to be much better at displaying game textures at higher resolutions.
-However, the overall memory performance is about the same.
+However, overall, the 8800 GTS has superior memory performance.

 The GT 630 transistor size technology is 50 nm (nanometers) smaller than the 8800 GTS.
 This means that the GT 630 is expected to run much cooler and achieve higher clock frequencies than the 8800 GTS.

 The GeForce 8800 GTS 640MB requires 143 Watts to run and the GeForce GT 630 Palit 2GB Edition requires 65 Watts.
 We would recommend a PSU with at least 400 Watts for the 8800 GTS and a PSU with at least 300 Watts for the GT 630.
 The 8800 GTS requires 78 Watts more than the GT 630 to run.
 The difference is significant enough that the 8800 GTS may have an adverse affect on your yearly electricity bills in comparison to the GT 630.

 Can I Run It

 |Architecture||Tesla G80||Fermi GF108-400-A1|